The 3G switch-off is coming.

 What can I do now?

-Firstly, the most important thing is to check whether your phone can make mobile voice calls using 4G or 5G, also called “VoLTE”.
-Most smartphones have this capability except for older ones and there are some others that will work in NZ but not when you visit countries that have also shutdown their 3G networks.
+- Most smartphones have this calling capability except for older ones.
+There are some others phones that will work in NZ, but not when you visit countries that have also shutdown their 3G networks.

-2. Check your phone’s software and VoLTE setting
+Check your phone's software and VoLTE setting.

 - If your phone has VoLTE support then great, but we’d still recommend that you make sure you have enabled your phone's latest software update.